Main Navigation

 Overview Open Accordion

-CSU Extension's course stands out for its comprehensive learning content, covering essential aspects of pest management strategies, pesticide properties, environmental and public safety considerations, applicator safety, and the relevant laws and regulations specific to Colorado.
-Our goal is not only to impart knowledge but also to prepare participants for the Colorado licensing exam by identifying and addressing the necessary training and licensing requirements.
+CSU Extension's program stands out for its comprehensive learning content that covers essential aspects of pest management strategies, pesticide properties, environmental and public safety considerations, applicator safety, and the relevant laws and regulations specific to Colorado.

 Online Asynchronous Format